New Moti Bagh

 New Moti Bagh is a residential colony in South Delhi.
 New Moti Bagh occupies an area of 143 acres, in the exclusive New Delhi Municipal Council (NDMC) area of New Delhi.
 It is one of Delhi's most expensive areas, where land rates vary from 10 lakhs to 12 lakhs a square yard.

 To raise funds for construction of New Moti Bagh a three acre parcel of land contiguous to the project was sold to Leela Group, a hotel chain, for ₹650 crore, at about ₹216 crore per acre.
-At this rate the total land value of the 123 acre New Moti Bagh town ship, called colony in Delhi, at current market rates, works out to about ₹31000 crore.
+At this rate, the total land value of the 123 acre New Moti Bagh township (or colony, as is called in India) at current market rates, works out to about ₹31000 crore.
 "Living in New Moti Bagh", according to senior Government official, is "next best thing to living in a Lutyens bungalow”.

 History

 Sanction for the project was given by the United Progressive Alliance (UPA) government led by Manmohan Singh in 2007.
 Work on the complex started in December of the same year.
 The project was assigned to the National Buildings Construction Corporation (NBCC), a Government of India undertaking.
 The work on the project was completed in 2012.